 Knowing what science concepts have to be reviewed or explored, Ed is ready for Lesson 2 (which may be many lessons, depending on the science concepts necessary to build student understanding).
-The summation of understanding that indicates the understanding of water pollution is addressed as an outcome of the entire Class Project.
-In the sample lessons that follow this vignette, Lesson 2 addresses "Water evaporates from oceans, lakes, rivers and living things (transpiration, urination) as water vapor" from Ed's conceptual flow.
+An outcome of the class project is for students to understand how energy flows through an ecosystem and to recognize how habitat destruction interrupts food chains and the flow of energy.
+In the sample lessons that follow this vignette, Lesson 2 addresses the following ideas from Ed's conceptual flow: energy flows through ecosystems, and is transformed in living things.
+This can be represented as a food pyramid.